-- 4.1 How behaviour change can improve an individual's health and wellbeing: Benefits to health and wellbeing, including mental health, of increasing physical activity, reducing alcohol intake, reducing/stopping smoking and changing diet; setting goals for physical activity and healthy eating; use of evidence from PHE local health profiles, JSNA or other sources regarding the success of different health improvement strategies. - 4.2 How individuals can be encouraged to change their behaviour.
-Different ways in which individuals can be encouraged to change their behaviour and be supported whilst doing so, such as how to motivate individuals, confidence © Royal Society for Public Health 2019 6 building and self-efficacy; individual's perception of advantages and disadvantages of change and influence on decision making; simple cost-benefit analysis; awareness of the short, medium and longer-term consequences of health-related behaviour for themselves and others; positive benefits of healthenhancing behaviours; importance of planning changes in small steps over time; how social contexts and relationships may affect behaviour; planning for scenarios that will undermine positive changes; coping strategies to prevent relapse; setting and recording of SMART goals; benefits of sharing behaviour change goals with family and peers.

-4.3 Positive and negative influences on behaviour change: The effect of an individual's attitude, values and beliefs on behaviour change; influence of peers; community and environment; social isolation; support networks; set-backs and lapses and how to support these; non-achievement; social norms; use of rewards; the effect of individual's capability and opportunities on motivation.
+- 4.1 How behaviour change can improve an individual's health and wellbeing: benefits to health and wellbeing, including mental health, of increasing physical activity, reducing alcohol intake, reducing/stopping smoking and changing diet; setting goals for physical activity and healthy eating; use of evidence from OHID local health profiles, JSNA or other sources regarding the success of different health improvement strategies. - 42 How individuals can be encouraged to change their behaviour: different ways in which individuals can be encouraged to change their behaviour and be supported whilst doing so, such as how to motivate individuals, confidence building and self-efficacy; individual's perception of advantages and disadvantages of change and influence on decision making; simple cost-benefit analysis; awareness of the short, medium and longer-term consequences of health-related behaviour for themselves and others; positive benefits of healthenhancing behaviours; importance of planning changes in small steps over time; how social contexts and relationships may affect behaviour; planning for scenarios that will undermine positive changes; coping strategies to prevent relapse; setting and recording of SMART goals; benefits of sharing behaviour change goals with family and peers. - 4.3 Positive and negative influences on behaviour change: the effect of an individual's attitude, values and beliefs on behaviour change; influence of peers; community and environment; social isolation; support networks; setbacks and lapses and how to support these; non-achievement; social norms; use of rewards; the effect of individual's capability and opportunities on motivation.